Mamanet

 Aims

 MAMANET is a multidisciplinary project (social psychology and social policy) which aims to analyse the quality and quantity of the reciprocal contacts of mothers with small children living in the same neighbourhoods in Helsinki, Finland.
 In addition, the aim is to study factors that support or prevent positive contact encounters in everyday life.
 MAMANET focuses especially on contacts between mothers who live in multi-ethnic neighbourhoods.
 The research project has two parts: an ethnographic investigation and two quantitative surveys.
 The data for the qualitative study were collected from 2018 to 2020.
 The data for the quantitative study were collected in March 2020 and in the beginning of 2021.
-The project is funded until the end of 2024.
+The project is funded until June 2025.

 Funding and co-operation